 Residence Hall Network Connection Agreement

-Housing provides individual wired high-speed computer network connections in student rooms.
+Housing provides wireless as well as a wired network connection in student rooms at University Park campus.
 Having a network connection is a privilege, not a right.
-The use of your network connection is subject to your compliance with the terms and conditions set forth below including all exhibits hereto.
+The use of your network connection is subject to your compliance with the terms and conditions set forth below.

 Please read this agreement carefully before accessing or using your network connection.
-By registering for or using your network connection, you agree to be bound by the terms and conditions set forth below.
+By using a wireless connection or registering for a wired connection, you agree to be bound by the terms and conditions set forth below.

-If you do not wish to be bound by these terms and conditions, you may choose to not use your network connection.
-If you have already registered for a connection, you may drop your current connection.
+If you do not wish to be bound by these terms and conditions, you may choose not to use your network connection.
+If you have already registered for a wired connection, you may drop your current connection.